-Where the Intel Core i9 are the most powerful commercial Intel CPUs.
+Where the Intel Core i9 is the most powerful commercial Intel CPU.

 Intel Pentium Serves the Budget Market Segment

-Intel Pentium is an entry level series that caters to users on a budget or to those who just require basic productivity.
+Intel Pentium is an entry-level series that caters to users on a budget or those requiring basic productivity.

-They are not built for gaming or for using professional editing and designing software.
+They are not built for gaming or professional editing and designing software.

 Also Read: Is Intel Pentium Good for Gaming?